SarahAlqurashi/COVID-19-Arabic-Tweets-Dataset/README.md

 # Dataset Statistics
 The following statistics is from Tweets colected until April,15,2020.<br/>
 The Number of Tweets: 8,091,298 <br/>
+The Number of Original Tweets : 8,090,923
+The Number of  Retweets: 375
 The Average  of Tweets Collected Daily : 77471 <br/>
 ![](images/daily_distributions.png)
 # Guideline to Hydrate